rmzetti/hover-exec/README.md

 `"hover-exec.selectOnHover"`: select code on hover, default:false

-For each script language, exec.id, three strings are required, with a fourth optional:
+For each script language, `hover-exec.id`, (call it id-script) four strings are required:
-- [0] the exec command
+- [0] the javascript exec command to run the script from a temp file
+        - the javascript variable `temp` will provide the appropriate temp file name and path
-- [1] a change directory command to change working folder to 'currentFolder'
+- [1] a javascript string to produce a script command which will change working folder
+        - use the javascript variable `currentFolder` to get the path of the current folder
-- [2] a regex result string to enable output, $1, to be provided in the form `=<< $1>>` for in-line display of intermediate results
+- [2] a regex result string (in the appropriate scripting language) to enable the output, `$1`, to be provided in the form `=<< $1>>` for in-line display of intermediate results
-- [3] optional to provide an output file name and extension (the default is `temp.txt`)
+- [3] a string to provide the output file `name.ext` (the default is `temp.txt`) - this is optional

-Note that additional script languages can be added as follows:
-- adding a new section to `settings.json` following
+The easiest way to add a new script language is to open `settings/extensions/hover-exec`, copy and paste an existing one, change the id (hover-exec.id), and then change the strings (as described above) as appropriate.
+All strings are quoted using double quotes (json standard) so internal quotes should be `'` (ie. single quote) or `\"` (ie. escaped double quote).
+If `\` are needed, they have to be escaped (ie. `\\`) - for example, `\\n` is a new line.

+Here are the strings for the included scripts:

 ```
 "hover-exec.js":
 [0] "'node '+temp"
 [1] "'process.chdir(\"'+currentFolder+'\")\\n';"
 [2] "console.log(\"$1=<<\"+($1)+\">>\")"
+[3] "temp.js"
 ```
 ```
 "hover-exec.html":